knative/docs/docs/versioned/install/installing-contour.md

 For information about Contour versions, see the Contour [Compatibility Matrix](https://projectcontour.io/resources/compatibility-matrix/).

-## Install and Contour adapter for Knative
+## Install and configure the adapter

 1. Install the Knative Contour controller: